DFHack/dfhack/docs/plugins/search.rst

 ======
 Tags:

-The search plugin adds search capabilities to the Stocks, Animals, Trading, Stockpile, Noble (assignment candidates), Military (position candidates), Burrows (unit list), Rooms, Announcements, Job List, and Unit List screens.
+Adds search capabilities to the UI.
+The Stocks, Animals, Trading, Stockpile, Noble (assignment candidates), Military (position candidates), Burrows (unit list), Rooms, Announcements, Job List, and Unit List screens all get hotkeys that allow you to dynamically filter the displayed lists.

 Usage::